fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

 This section provides an example message flow to help clarify the procedures described later in this document.
-Note that it is assumed that a mutually authenticated DTLS association is already established between the MDD and KMF for the purpose of sending Tunnel messages between the MDD and KMF.
+Note that it is assumed that a mutually authenticated DTLS association is already established between the MDD and KMF for the purpose of sending tunneled messages.

-Once the tunnel is established, it is possible for the MDD to tunnel DTLS messages between the endpoint and the KMF. (#fig-message-flow) shows a message flow wherein the endpoint uses DTLS-SRTP to establish an association with the KMF.
-In the process, the MDD shares its supported SRTP protection profile information and the KMF shares HBH key material and selected cipher wit the MDD.
+Once the tunnel is established, it is possible for the MDD to relay the DTLS messages between the endpoint and the KMF. (#fig-message-flow) shows a message flow wherein the endpoint uses DTLS-SRTP to establish an association with the KMF.
+In the process, the MDD shares its supported SRTP protection profile information and the KMF shares HBH key material and selected cipher with the MDD.
 The message used to tunnel the DTLS messages is named "Tunnel" and can include Profiles or Key Info data.

 {#fig-message-flow align="center"}